 Sometimes a crust is partially baked when the filling only requires a short time, which is known as partial blind baking, but we’ll leave that for the next pie.

 Be sure to let the pie crust sit for 15 to 20 minutes at room temperature when you take it out of the fridge, so it will soften and it won’t crack when you unroll it.
 The crust is fitted into the pie pan, then lined with parchment paper (and surprise, and hooray, the Wewalka crust comes rolled up in its very own parchment paper, so that’s all taken care of).

 Into the freezer it goes to firm up.
 Then it is filled with weights of some sort, for the beginning of the baking process so that it doesn’t shrink and stays flat when it bakes.

 The pie will keep for 5 days in the freezer.
+Cover it well with plastic wrap once the top is firm.
 Make the whipped cream just before serving, or a few hours ahead and keep it in the fridge.